CocoNautty/React-Minesweeper/README.md

 - Created a clean component architecture with separation of concerns
 - Implemented complex game logic including recursive cell revealing
 - Built a responsive UI with appropriate visual feedback
-- Connected to an external API for leaderboard functionality
+- Built a simple flask back-end API to store and retrieve data for leaderboard functionality
 - Added multiple difficulty levels with custom game options

 ## Limitations and Challenges